chrisjennings555/python_test_files/PycharmProjects/test/first_test/README.md

 * To run from the command line use  ```python3 factory.py```

 * The run_factory method is called at the end of the file and will give the following output
-    * Populates conveyor belt with 100 random items
+    * Generates 100 random items which are sent to slot 1 then passed along the conveyor belt
-    * Assesses each of the 100 items
+    * Each item is assessed at slot 1 by workers 1 and 2, at slot 2 by workers 3 and 4, and at slot 3 by workers 5 and 6
     * Prints length of conveyor belt pre-run
     * Prints length of conveyor belt post-run
     * Prints contents of recycling bin post-run